altocodenl/TODIS/readme.md

 All of the above are necessary, but they are merely tools - means to an end.
 And that end is always about the data: how it's communicated, transformed, and stored.
 The game is data.

 But, at the time of writing, this is not the prevalent paradigm.
-The way I see it, those making DIS are painters that only look at their their brush or their palette; only rarely do they give a fleeting glimpse to the picture that they are painting.
+The way I see it, those making DIS are painters that only look at their their brush or their palette; only rarely do they give a fleeting glance to the picture that they are painting.

 New developments such as generative AI or big data don't change these facts; the paradigm is neutral towards them.
 Although one could say that if AI starts to autonomously create and modify systems, understanding the data of these systems becomes even *more* important.